February 07, 2025

 Where:

-- Rate is the reaction rate.
+- The rate is the reaction rate.

 - k is the rate constant, which is a proportionality constant that depends on temperature and the nature of the reaction.